 Liatris are tough plants, but if the weather is dry, the newly-planted corms should be watered weekly until they have established a strong root system.
 As with all bulbs, avoid over-watering.

-After the first couple months, liatris will need little to no attention.
+After the first couple of months, liatris will need little to no attention.
 The plants are relatively drought tolerant, naturally, pest and disease resistant, and deer usually ignore them.

 STEP 4 - AFTERCARE